Home solar battery calculator showing solar panels and battery storage system

 • Your choices – set backup autonomy days (1-3 typical), adjust panel efficiency.

-Then home solar battery calculator gives you:
+Then the calculator gives you:

 • Solar system size in kW.